DanielC2008/chinook-database/queries.md

 JOIN Album ON Album.AlbumId = Track.AlbumId
 JOIN Artist ON Artist.ArtistId = Album.ArtistId

 Provide a query that shows the # of invoices per country.
 HINT: GROUP BY

+SELECT BillingCountry, Count(BillingCountry) AS '# of Invoices' FROM Invoice GROUP BY BillingCountry

 Provide a query that shows the total number of tracks in each playlist.
 The Playlist name should be include on the resultant table.